akashirani110/DigitsToWords/README.md

 ### Client App

 Enter the number in the input field and you will get the equivalent numeric input converted into currency words.
+You can add cents as well and the number of digits (excluding cents) a dollar value can have is 14.

 ## Architecture